-Camp Altitude is a fun recreational summer camp experience that uniquely takes into consideration our campers’ strengths and challenges, promoting growth during a critical stage of their development.
+Altitude at Via is a fun recreational summer camp experience that uniquely takes into consideration our participants’ strengths and challenges, promoting growth during a critical stage of their development.

-At Camp Altitude, we understand how difficult it can be to think about transitioning into the middle school and high school years.
-It marks the end of an era and the beginning of a new and exciting but stressful time in a child’s life.
-It is with that understanding of this pivotal time, combined with our knowledge of working with special children and their families that we have created Camp Altitude – a fun and enriching camp experience that provides campers with support in preparing for and navigating the journey that lies ahead.
+At Altitude at Via, we understand how difficult it can be to think about transitioning into the middle school and high school years; this transition marks the end of an era and the beginning of a new and exciting, but stressful time in a child’s life.
+It is with understanding about this pivotal time, combined with our knowledge of working with special children and their families, that we have created Altitude – a fun and enriching camp experience that provides participants with support in preparing for and navigating the journey that lies ahead.

 The transition from childhood to adolescence and young adulthood is an exciting, dynamic and challenging period of development for children (and their parents!)
 It is characterized by new opportunities, as well as increased academic, social, and emotional demands.